ivosh/csslp/03_Secure_Software_Architecture_and_Design.md

 Security Architecture is concerned with the implementation of controls to protect the operation of a system or buseness process and maintain confidentiality, integrity and availability.

+There are many different architectural models used to implement software.
+Each model has advantages and disadvantages, and the risks must be identified and addressed.

 Security Controls:
 * Proactive (safeguards) - protect an asset from damage
 * Reactive (countermeasures) - counter or respond to an incident